-Because you are in an employer group plan, when you are in the Coverage Gap Stage, you pay the same share of the cost for prescription drugs as you did in the Initial Coverage Stage.
+Because your plan is sponsored by the Michigan Public School Employees' Retirement System, when you are in the Coverage Gap Stage, you pay the same share of the cost for prescription drugs as you did in the Initial Coverage Stage.
 We still record your cost and the drug cost total and track the amount toward the total amount to reach the catastrophic coverage stage.
 Only the amount you pay counts and moves you through the coverage gap.